Overview of the Neuroscience Minor

 Students must apply to be accepted to the Neuroscience Minor.
 The current application requirements for the Minor and the course requirements for completion are detailed below.

-The following courses offered in Spring 2022 can be counted as electives towards the Neuroscience Minor.
-If you would like to use these courses to fulfil your minor electives, please complete this online form to have an exception processed.
+The following courses offered in Fall 2022 can be counted as electives towards the Neuroscience Minor.
+If you would like to use these courses to fulfill your minor electives, please register in the course and then complete this online form to have an exception processed.